 |DIY pipe cleaning||$10||As needed|

 Many maintenance items must be completed on a regular basis.
 “Monthly home maintenance tasks can vary, especially if it’s a larger home or if your home and property are located in a warmer location,” says Jeff Slipko, co-founder of NestEgg.rent, a property management platform.

 Although not an exhaustive list, here are some regular maintenance tasks that apply to many single-family homes:

-Change filters: Filters for HVAC systems should be replaced quarterly in four-season climates.
+Filters for HVAC systems should be replaced quarterly in four-season climates.
 This task is something homeowners should be able to easily do themselves, and filters for most systems run between $2 to$40 each, depending on filtration level, size and quality, according to Consumer Reports.
 Thicker, more expensive filters may last for six months while thin, cheap filters may need to be replaced monthly

-HVAC tuneups: Heating and cooling systems should be inspected at the start of their respective seasons.
-A routine inspection could cost between $65 to $125, according to Howery.
+Heating and cooling systems should be inspected at the start of their respective seasons.
+A routine inspection could cost between $80 to $150, according to Howery.
 Repairs, if needed, can run into the hundreds of dollars.
 “Gas furnaces can cost more due to the complexity of natural gas piping and valves,” he says, and an improperly functioning air conditioning compressor could be as much as $1,000 to fix.

 “It’s also important to consider home maintenance tasks that don’t require an additional (cost),” Slipko says.
 “For example, cleaning your ice maker, flushing the water heater and deodorizing the dishwasher.”

 To keep track of all the tasks specific to your home, consider using a spreadsheet or a digital tracker such as Kukun’s iHome Manager tool.

 Regardless of how well they are maintained, some parts of a home will eventually need to be replaced.
 By saving for these large expenses as part of a home maintenance budget, homeowners can avoid the need to finance their cost.